surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Welcome to April!
 Anyway start by fixing stereo SF2 (#492).
 Make extension checks on files case insnsitive.

+I think my next big swaths of work are: port more of the zone processors, make the ui match the wireframe for a zone pixel perfectly, and playing state indicators.
+I may also sneak in rudimentary sfz

 ## Day 40 (2023-03-31)

 Again a slow dev day.
 Added FLAC support; added a single function to push an error to the client.